What Is Dysphonia?

 Dysphonia is any alteration in voice quality that hampers communication or causes discomfort to the patient.
 It can manifest as hoarseness, breathy voice, strained voice, vocal fatigue, frequency breaks, or complete loss of voice (aphonia).

-Functional dysphonia — without identifiable structural lesion of the vocal folds — is the most common cause, followed by benign lesions such as nodules, polyps, and Reinke's edema.
+Functional dysphonia — without identifiable structural lesion of the vocal folds — is the most common cause, followed by benign lesions such as nodules, polyps, and Reinke\'s edema.
 Voice professionals (teachers, singers, call-center operators) are particularly vulnerable.
-Up to 30% of teachers have dysphonia during their career.
+Up to 30% of teachers develop dysphonia during their career.

-Voice production depends on precise coordination among breathing, vocal fold vibration, and resonance of the vocal tract.
-Any imbalance in this chain can result in dysphonia, making multidimensional assessment essential for adequate diagnosis and treatment.
+Voice production depends on precise coordination among breathing, vocal fold vibration, and vocal tract resonance.
+Any imbalance in this chain can cause dysphonia, making multidimensional assessment essential for adequate diagnosis and treatment.

 Vocal Mechanism

-The voice is produced by vibration of the vocal folds driven by expiratory airflow.
-The fundamental frequency depends on the tension, mass, and length of the vocal folds.
+Voice is produced by vocal fold vibration driven by expiratory airflow.
+Fundamental frequency depends on the tension, mass, and length of the vocal folds.

 Voice Professionals